v1nsai/boycottme/README.md

 # boycottme
-Scans food barcodes and returns ethical information about the company that makes it
+Scans barcodes and returns ethical information about the company that makes it